sisoe24/nukeserversocket/README.md

 The only requirement is that the code received should be inside a string.

-From the client point of view, the code can be sended either inside a _stringified_ associative array or inside a simple string, with the latter being valid only when sending Python code.
+From the client point of view, the code can be sent either inside a _stringified_ associative array or inside a simple string, with the latter being valid only when sending Python code.

 The associative array should have the following keys: `text` and an optional `file`.